KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

     },
     entries: [ // series entries (in order of display) { // individual entry
+        divider:   string,   // SPECIAL CASE: divider label entry (when used only param needed)
         id:        string,   // entry id (REQUIRED)
                              // - used to persist completion status
                              // - `20210418`: A CornerStone standard entry (`YYYYMMDD`)